Arseni1919/Learning_DRL/README.md

 # Learning Deep Reinforcement Learning (DRL) and Multi-Agent DRL

 Reinforcement Learning (RL) is a fascinating topic that captures my imagination every single time I work on it.
 In this repo, I try to summarise the most basic principles, ideas, and algorithms of RL and Multi-agent RL.
 Of course, it is impossible to mention all important steps of the development of the field.
-For further research I attach links to other sources that will help you with the journey.
+For further research I attach links to other sources that will help you with the journey. q

 [//]: # (##########################################################)
 [//]: # (##########################################################)